SEARCH

 • Strawberry plants are prone to some diseases, so ensure the ones you purchase are guaranteed to be disease-free.

-• If you belong to a horticultural society or local garden club, there may also be members willing to share their experience and trade plants.
+• If you belong to a horticultural society or local garden club, check if anyone is willing to share their experience and trade plants.
 But do beware of any diseases present if you are offered free plants.

 2Provide Optimum Growing Conditions